KamWithK/AnkiconnectAndroid/README.md

 The two big examples:
 1. Duplicate checks always occur across the full Anki collection instead of whatever deck is selected (no matter what options are selected, assuming this feature is left enabled)
+2. When viewing the note, the note cannot be viewed directly within card editor.
+Instead, the note is shown from the card browser.